PascalCorpsman/mini_projects/GIT_gui/Readme.md

 Browse through your commit history

 !!
 Attention !!
-This is extremly work in progress, git graph is still missing.
+This is extremly work in progress, git graph is still not working properly.

 ![](log_preview.png)